Jamil D Mujuzi

 This court condemns the culture of forcefully chasing, abducting and raping girls and woman to make them wives.
 It is a brutal and backward culture promoting violence against women.
 Nobody and no one’s daughter, sister or mother deserves being raped in the name of marriage.
 This vice of cultural rape is a resilient, pervasive and persistent culture promoting gender stereotypes.

-The Court referred to the relevant provisions of the Constitution and international human rights instruments that prohibit harmful cultural practices against women,119 and held:120
+The Court referred to the relevant provisions of the Constitution and international human rights instruments that prohibit harmful cultural practices against women, and held:

 Article 274 of our Constitution provides for judicial activism to fight such backward customs and traditions found in the existing customary law.
 We are empowered by law to construe the existing law with such modifications, adaptations, qualifications and exceptions as may be necessary to bring it into conformity with the Constitution.
 We have the legal mandate to, and so must, question the rape culture.
 This is the time to break the culture of silence and condemn this negative culture in the strongest terms possible.
 The conviction and sentence must send a clear message to the accused person and anyone intending to abduct and rape the women of Uganda that it is a serious capital offence.